 Chrissy Knapp, President

 From 2013-2014 Chrissy Place served as a Parks Commissioner for the Village of Nyack.
-In 2015, Chrissy completed the Master Gardener program at the Cornell Cooperative Extension of Rockland County, and she utilizes her training to educate children and adults in the community on various horticultural topics and as a volunteer in the local school garden network.
+In 2015, Chrissy completed the Master Gardener program at the Cornell Cooperative Extension of Rockland County.
+She utilizes her training to educate children and adults in the community on various horticultural topics and as a volunteer in the local school garden network.
 She currently works for Morgan Stanley in Tax Compliance.
 Prior to her current roles, Chrissy earned her BA in Finance from the University of Connecticut and is a 2018 graduate of Leadership Rockland.
-Chrissy has resided in Nyack for the last 17 years where she is raising her three daughters.
+Chrissy has resided in Nyack for the last 18 years where she is raising her three daughters.

 Elizabeth McGrory, Secretary

 Elizabeth has spent her career in the not-for-profit and philanthropy sectors, currently as an independent consultant in international public health.
 Recent clients include the World Health Organization, the Population Council, the London School of Hygiene and Tropical Medicine, Médecins Sans Frontières (MSF), AVAC and the Public Health Institute.
 She helped start and served as the first Director of Access at the International Partnership for Microbicides, a new public-private partnership to develop and deliver new HIV-prevention products for women in developing countries which developed the dapivirine ring.
 Prior to joining IPM she worked at the Population Council, the John D. and Catherine T. MacArthur Foundation, the Ford Foundation and several non-governmental organizations.
 She has worked on a wide range of initiatives related to research, programming and advocacy on women’s rights, reproductive health, HIV and clinical trials in Asia, Africa and Latin America.
 Liz is an honors graduate of Brown University in International Development Studies and holds a ScM from the Harvard University School of Public Health.